 The Patient Protection and Affordable Care Act and Health Care and Educational Reconciliation Act in the U.S. were enacted into law in March 2010.
 Certain provisions of these acts will not be effective for a number of years and there are many programs and requirements for which the details have not yet been fully established or consequences not fully understood, and it is unclear what the full impacts will be from the legislation.
 The legislation does levy a 2.3% excise tax on all U.S. medical device sales beginning in 2013.
 If we commence sales of our MGuardTM stent in the U.S., this new tax may materially and adversely affect our business and results of operations.
 The legislation also focuses on a number of Medicare provisions aimed at improving quality and decreasing costs.
 It is uncertain at this point what negative unintended consequences these provisions will have on patient access to new technologies.
-The Medicare provisions include value-based payment programs, increased funding of comparative effectiveness research, reduced hospital payments for avoidable readmissions and hospital acquired conditions, and pilot programs to evaluate alternative payment methodologies that promote care coordination (such as bundled physician and hospital payments).
+The Medicare provisions include value-based payment programs to evaluate alternative payment methodologies that promote care coordination (such as bundled physician and hospital payments).
 Additionally, the provisions include a reduction in the annual rate of inflation for hospitals starting in 2011 and the establishment of an independent payment advisory board to recommend ways of reducing the rate of growth in Medicare spending.
 We cannot predict what healthcare programs and regulations will be ultimately implemented at the federal or state level in the U.S., or the effect of any future legislation or regulation.
 However, any changes that lower reimbursements for our products or reduce medical procedure volumes could adversely affect our business and results of operations.